Nonconvex regularization for sparse neural networks: Introduction

 \subsection{Related work}

-Sparsity has been widely employed with the dual purpose of removing non-informative connections from neural networks \cite{2019arXiv190610732E, 2019arXiv190209574G} and also to guide adaptive architecture search \cite{bengio2006convex, bach2017breaking, cortes2017adanet}; in our case it is the adaptive choice of the network width.
+Sparsity has been widely employed with the dual purpose of removing non-informative connections from neural networks~\cite{2019arXiv190610732E, 2019arXiv190209574G} and also to guide adaptive architecture search~\cite{bengio2006convex, bach2017breaking, cortes2017adanet}; in our case it is the adaptive choice of the network width.

 Training procedures with nonconvex penalties have been employed in order to eliminate certain weights from the network.
-In~\cite{2019arXiv190101021M} the authors imposed a nonconvex penalty with $\phi(z) = (\beta+1) z / (\beta + z)$, combined with an additional $\ell_{1}(\ell_2)$ group sparsity penalty, and proposed a proximal gradient method.
-Note that the rescaled penalty $\phi(z) = \beta z / (\beta + z)$ fulfills all the requirements of our analysis.
-Unlike our case, they apply the penalty to all the weights in the network with a fixed architecture and do not consider \(N\) to be variable.
-Similarly, in~\cite{yang2019deephoyer} a different nonconvex penalization strategy is adopted to sparsify a deep network architecture.
-The authors propose a penalty based on the ratio of $\ell_1$ and $\ell_2$ norms, which also can be considered as a nonconvex compromise between the $\ell_1$ norm and the counting measure.
-However, it does not have separable form as we consider in~\eqref{eq:phi_problem}.
+In~\cite{2019arXiv190101021M} a nonconvex penalty with $\phi(z) = (\beta+1) z / (\beta + z)$ is proposed.
+Note, that a rescaled version of this penalty fulfills all the requirements of our analysis.
+Similarly, in~\cite{yang2019deephoyer} a different nonconvex regularization strategy is proposed that is based on the ratio of $\ell_1$ and $\ell_2$ norms and does not have separable form as we consider in~\eqref{eq:phi_problem}.
+However, unlike discussed here, these works apply the penalty to all the weights in the network with a fixed architecture and do not consider \(N\) to be variable.
+Moreover, the nonconvex regularization approaches proposed above \fixed{rely on random initialization to find a ``good'' local minimum by local optimization} and do not lead to any deterministic approximation guarantees, which \fixed{is a general problem known to negatively} affect training procedures based on random initialization and local all-weight training (see, e.g., \cite{2020arXiv200107523A}).

 Nonconvex penalties for sparse regularization have been considered in the statistics literature.
-The functions like SCAD, the MCP and capped $\ell_1$ are a popular choice \cite{fan2001variable,zhang2010analysis,zhang2010nearly,wang2014optimal}.
+The functions like SCAD, the MCP and capped $\ell_1$ are popular choices \cite{fan2001variable,zhang2010analysis,zhang2010nearly,wang2014optimal}.
 We remark that the MCP penalty fulfills most of the conditions of our analysis; cf.\ Figure~\ref{fig:intro_plot_phi}.
-However, the setting we consider is different since the dictionary and the data set can be infinite in our work, and their results do not directly apply to the neural network model we consider here.
+However, the dictionary and the data set can be infinite in our work, and the existing results do not directly apply to the neural network model we consider here.